georgexyz19/inkscapetutorial.org/content/posts/extension3_how_extensions_work.md

     logging.debug(f'Triangle add_arguments method ends')  ##
 ```

-We can add a pair of logging statements at the begining and end of the method call to
+We can add a pair of logging statements at the beginning and end of the method call to
 find out the call sequence.
 The similar statements are added to the two `__init__`
 methods, and the result is shown below.